 U.S. District Judge Susan Bolton noted at a hearing that the U.S. Supreme Court has long barred states from creating their own immigrant registration systems.
 She said the Arizona measure's stipulation that makes a crime of failing to have immigration documents may violate that.

 John Bouma, the attorney representing Arizona Gov. Jan Brewer, tried to convince Bolton otherwise but eventually gave up.
-"I didn't have the feeling I persuaded you last week either," he said, alluding to a previous hearing.
+"I didn't have the feeling I persuaded you last week either," he said, a

 |Liveleak on Facebook|